ChanthMiao/ghc-wiki-mirror/Visual-Studio-Code.md

 If you're using [ghc.nix](https://github.com/alpmestan/ghc.nix), you'll very likely want use it the provide the dependencies for the previously described plugins.

 This can easily be done with the [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) plugin.

+## Git Submodules
+By default VSCode only detects 10 Git submodules.
+That's less than the number of submodules the GHC project uses.
+To fix this increase the setting `git.detectSubmodulesLimit`.